 STRANGE TALES #114 is anything to go by.

-DITKO - drew and STAN LEE scripted.
+drew, and what writer STAN LEE scripted.

-found ourselves right in the middle of
+candles, or we could've found ourselves in the middle of

 the classic sketch by the TWO RONNIES.

 come and extinguish the candle(s), thereby prematurely ending